mozilla/ichnaea/docs/api/geolocate.rst

   be used to return a `404 Not Found` rather than a coarse grained estimate with a large accuracy value.

+* If either the GeoIP or location area fallbacks where used to determine the response, an additional fallback key will be returned in the response.

 Response
 --------